Geology Home Page

 When you first access the site you are directed to input a location of interest

-by using either a city and state or zip code.
-After you provide this
+using either a city and state or zip code.
+After you provide this information the site

 A list of the type of information available is as follows: